madsbacha/cbr-converter/README.md

 - `<input_directory_or_file>`: This argument is mandatory.
 Specify the .cbr/.cbz file or directory containing .cbr/.cbz files that you want to process.
 - `[output_directory]`: This argument is optional.
 Specify the directory where you want to save the combined images.
 If not provided, the script will use the current directory.
 - `[output_format]`: This argument is optional.
 Specify the format of the combined image file.
 Can be either 'jpg' or 'png'.
 If not provided, the script will output JPEG files.
+Note that JPEG has a maximum image size of 65,535×65,535 pixels.
+If your comic book pages exceed this size, consider using the PNG format instead.

 Example usage: